 - Mr Jonathan Curtis, Assistant Secretary, Research Branch, Parliamentary Library

-- Mr Ian McKenzie, Assistant Secretary, ICT Infrastructure & Services Branch, ICT Division
+- Mr Ian McKenzie, Chief Technology Officer, Information Services Division and

-- Mr Leo Terpstra, Director, Central Enquiry Point, Library Collections & Databases Branch, Parliamentary Library and
+- Mr Leo Terpstra, Director, Central Enquiry Point, Library Collections & Databases Branch, Parliamentary Library.

 Disclosures may be sent to email@example.com